 Using our technical and moral imaginations to create responsible

 innovations: theory, method, and applications for

-We asked one twofold question: How do youth use technology in their daily lives and how, if at all, might technology be designed to help youth escape homelessness?
+We asked a twofold question: How do youth use technology in their daily lives and how, if at all, might technology be designed to help youth escape homelessness?

 - In design situations of moral and technical imagination, what is skillful practice?

 - What knowledge and sensibilities do expert designers employ when jointly considering policy and technical elements?

 - How can students be positioned to learn the theory and practice for value sensitive design and become responsible innovators?